Good Aikido is the Best Martial Art for Kids

 There are two age groups

-There are Four Parts in the Martial Art for Kids Class
+There are Four Parts to the Martial Art for Kids Class

 Ukemi – Kids learn to roll, fall, and get up in a safe way